 '''

 Define a new class name Member.

 class Member:

-""" Create a new member. """
+" Create a new member. """

-def init(self, uname, fname):
+init (self, uname, fname):

 Define attributes and give them values.

 self.username = uname

 self.fullname = fname

 The class ends at the first un-indented line.

-Create an instance of the Member class named new guy
+Create an instance of the Member class named new_guy

 new_guy = Member('Rambo','Rocco Moe')

 #See what's in the instance, as well as its individual properties.

-print(new guy)
+print(new_guy)

 print(new_guy.username)

 print(new_guy.fullname)

-print(type(new_guy))
+print(type(new guy))

-<main.Member object at 0x000002175EA2E160>
+< main .Member object at 0x000002175EA2E160>

 Rambo

 Rocco Moe

-<class 'main.Member'>
+<class ' main .Member'>

 '''

-FIGURE 6-4: Creating a member from the Member class in a Jupyter cell.
+Creating a member from the Member class in a Jupyter cell.